grecodavide/toggleterm.nvim/README.md

 ## Available functions
 - `setup`
 - `toggle`: function that gets called to toggle terminal.
 Same one used in `opts.key`
+- `start_command`: which command should be run when there is no precedent buffer to switch to? default is `intro`

 ## Examples
 Set up for lazy: